mohoff/SDI_Documentation/README.md

 # SDI_Documentation

-This documentation was created during the lecture **Software Defined Infrastructure** at Stuttgart Media Univerity.
+This documentation was created during the lecture **Software Defined Infrastructure** at Stuttgart Media University.
 It contains theoretical background as well as exercises for following topics:

 1. Working with Linux
 2. LDAP